Lionsberg/lionsberg-wiki/Lionsberg System Design/The Way/Concepts and Ideas/Total Nested Hierarchy of Issues.md

 The [[Meta Project]] and [[Meta System]] exist to ensure that this [[Total Nested Hierarchy of Goals]] is accomplished for the Good of All.

-The [[Lionsberg System]] is being co-created to instanitate / embody these solutions.
+The [[Lionsberg System]] is being co-created to instantiate / embody these solutions.